kahaaga/UncertainData.jl/docs/src/uncertain_statistics/hypothesistests/hypothesis_tests_overview.md

+# Hypothesis tests for uncertain values and collections

 In addition to providing ensemble computation of basic statistic measures, this package also wraps various hypothesis tests from `HypothesisTests.jl`.
 This allows us to perform hypothesis testing on ensemble realisations of the data.

+## Terminology

+**Pooled statistics** are computed by sampling all uncertain values comprising the dataset n times, pooling the values together and treating them as one variable, then computing the statistic.

+**Element-wise statistics** are computed by sampling each uncertain value n times, keeping the data generated from each uncertain value separate.
+The statistics are the computed separately for each sample.

 ## Implemented hypothesis tests